 What is the best over-the-counter (OTC) medication that you can take for excess phlegm in your throat?
 The best way for you to relieve excess mucus in your throat is to take an expectorant.

-You should avoid over-the-counter suppressants like Robitussin which are designed to suppress your cough.
-You may be tempted to use suppressants because you’re experiencing a nagging cough with excess phlegm.
+You should avoid over-the-counter suppressants like Robitussin, which are designed to suppress your cough.
+Don’t be tempted to use suppressants because of a nagging cough and excess phlegm.

-However, coughing is your body’s way of keeping secretions out of your throat and lungs.
-Generally, you should use cough syrups sparingly, if at all (3).
+Coughing is your body’s way of keeping secretions out of your throat and lungs.
+Generally, you should use cough syrups sparingly, if at all.

 Minimize the use of decongestants